A Tourist in Rome - Servian Wall and Gates

 Hours: | Viewable at any time (except as noted below) |

 The Servian Wall (the black wall in the map below), also known as the Republican Wall, was a defensive wall constructed in the early 4th century BC, and named after the 6th king of Rome, Servius Tullius, who ruled from about 550 BC until about 510 BC.
 It superseded defensive walls that might have been dismantled in response to Etruscan demands, called the Archaic Wall.
 [The Archaic Wall was built in the 6th-5th centuries BC from grey granular tuff blocks, 272 cm (9 feet) on a side, and can be seen along Via Venti Settembre, between Porta Collina (at Via Goito) and Largo Santa Susanna.]
 The Servian Wall was itself superceeded by the taller, stronger and much larger Aurelian Wall, built between 271 AD and 275 AD.
-The Servian Wall was 32 feet tall in places, 12 feet thick at its base, and 7 miles long.
+The Servian Wall was 32 feet tall in places, 12 feet thick at its base, and 7 miles long, surrounding an area of 1.6 square miles.
 It was built from large blocks of tufa.
 To my eyes, it looks like a rough wall made of square blocks piled on top of each other, with the joints being very well done.
 Here we are, 2500 years after its construction, and there are not really any gaps between the stones.
-It is believed to have had 16 gates, but only three still exist (Porta Esquilina = Arch of Gallienus, Arcus Caelimontani, Porta Sanqualis).
+It is believed to have had 16 gates, but only three still exist (Porta Sanqualis, Porta Esquilina = Arch of Gallienus, and Arcus Caelimontani).
 The Servian Wall was maintained throughout the age of the Roman Republic and the early Empire, but by this time, Rome became well-protected by its military strength and the city was essentially not walled for the first three centuries of the Roman Empire.
 However, when German tribes attacked the frontier in the 3rd century, Aurelian had the larger Aurelian Wall built to protect Rome.
 In the end, even that was not enough.

 A part of the wall that makes me wonder "how could they have done that?" is at the north end of Via Antonio Salandra, where it intersects Via Giosue Carducci and turns into Via Piedmonte.
 This is about 4 blocks straight north from the Repubblica metro station.
 At this intersection, a segment of the wall was chopped into three parts during the 19th century to let the roads pass through.
 Couldn't they have respected history and made a roundabout?
-The longest section of this wall is under a porch, behind columns and an iron fence (1st and 2nd images below).
+The longest section of this wall is under a porch, behind columns and an iron fence (1st and 3rd images below).
 Another part is a small section at the top of brick repairs (4th image below).
 The third section of the wall is actually inside a building behind a large glass wall.
-When the workers inside that building saw that I wanted to see the wall, they were kind to me and welcomed me inside (3rd photo below).
+When the workers inside that building saw that I wanted to see the wall, they were kind to me and welcomed me inside (2nd photo below).

-Location: | 1/3 of the way from the Circo Massimo metro station to the Piramide metro station |
+Location: | 41.88023, 12.48301 one third of the way from the Circo Massimo metro station to the Piramide metro station |

 Metro: | Circo Massimo |